-Projects must demonstrate high translational potential with a clear path to subsequent financial support, new company formation, licensing, not-for-profit partnering, or other channels to enable translation to the patient care.
+Projects must demonstrate stakeholder engagement and high translational potential for continued development to move into clinical practice, generate new clinical guidelines, or other applications via subsequent grant support, new company formation, licensing, not-for-profit partnering, an evidence base that changes practice, or other channels.
 Cross-disciplinary scientific research addressing the development of therapies, diagnostics or devices applicable to human disease, clinical research/trials (excluding Phase 2 or beyond), epidemiological studies, and/or community-based research are eligible for these awards.
-Population health improvement projects should demonstrate significant stakeholder involvement to advance applicability of the results to broader practice patterns, clinical guidelines, and other applications.
 Proposals from teams of investigators from different disciplines are encouraged.

-- Selection of Finalists and Oral Presentations: January 2018
+- Selection of Finalists and Oral Presentations: February-March 2021

 - Non-Duke faculty may be named as co-investigators if they have a separate aim that will be funded by their local CTSA or other funding sources.

 - Previously submitted proposals to this funding mechanism not previously selected for funding may be resubmitted as a revised application.
 See Section VII.
 Application procedure for more details.